Paolo-Maffei/xplproject/tieske.xPL_Girder_plugin/ReadMe.txt

 ============================================================================
 8 - Changelog
 ============================================================================
+26-nov-2012 version 0.1.7 by Thijs Schreijer
-03-jan-2012 version 0.1.6 by Thijs Schreijer
+         Fixed the send function, this prevented the component from connecting to the xPL hub occasionally 03-jan-2012 version 0.1.6 by Thijs Schreijer
          Added 6 lua events to the xPLGirder component;
             - xPLMessage